cairo-book/cairo-book/src/ch08-01-generic-data-types.md

 The new method `receive` increments the size of the balance of any instance of a `Wallet<u128>`.
 Notice that we changed the `main` function making `w` a mutable variable in order for it to be able to update its balance.
 If we were to change the initialization of `w` by changing the type of `balance` the previous code wouldn't compile.

 Cairo allows us to define generic methods inside generic traits as well.
-Using the past implementation from `Wallet<U, V>` we are going to define a trait that picks two wallets of different generic types and create a new one with a generic type of each.
+Using the past implementation from `Wallet<U, V>` we are going to define a trait that picks two wallets of different generic types and creates a new one with a generic type of each.
 First, let's rewrite the struct definition:

 ```rust,noplayground
 {{#include ../listings/ch08-generic-types-and-traits/no_listing_13_not_compiling/src/lib.cairo:struct}}
 ```

-Next we are going to naively define the mixup trait and implementation:
+Next, we are going to naively define the mixup trait and implementation:

 ```rust,noplayground
 {{#include ../listings/ch08-generic-types-and-traits/no_listing_13_not_compiling/src/lib.cairo:trait_impl}}

 ```

 We are creating a trait `WalletMixTrait<T1, U1>` with the `mixup<T2, U2>` method which given an instance of `Wallet<T1, U1>` and `Wallet<T2, U2>` creates a new `Wallet<T1, U2>`.
-As `mixup` signature specify, both `self` and `other` are getting dropped at the end of the function, which is the reason for this code not to compile.
-If you have been following from the start until now you would know that we must add a requirement for all the generic types specifying that they will implement the `Drop` trait in order for the compiler to know how to drop instances of `Wallet<T, U>`.
-The updated implementation is as follow:
+As `mixup` signature specifies, both `self` and `other` are getting dropped at the end of the function, which is why this code does not compile.
+If you have been following from the start until now you would know that we must add a requirement for all the generic types specifying that they will implement the `Drop` trait for the compiler to know how to drop instances of `Wallet<T, U>`.
+The updated implementation is as follows:

 ```rust
 {{#include ../listings/ch08-generic-types-and-traits/no_listing_14_compiling/src/lib.cairo:trait_impl}}